inspec/inspec/README.md

 end
 ```

 InSpec makes it easy to run your tests wherever you need.
-More options listed here: https://github.com/chef/inspec/blob/master/docs/cli.rst
+More options are found in our [CLI docs](http://inspec.io/docs/reference/cli/).

 ```bash
 # run test locally